TravisChamness1994/COMP_232_LAB_3_PERSONNEL_RECORDS_APP/README.md

 Open `in.txt`; there is the number `7`, specifying that 7 records will be entered initially, followed by 7 people's information.
 After these intial 7, there are 2 more people's information; these extra two exist for other tests done in the `main` function.

-Read through the `main` function.
+Read through the `main` function alongide `in.txt` and the [sample run](#sample-run).
 When you are sure that you understand what tests are being performed and where, you are ready to start working.

 ### Linked Lists